lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-08-08-Ln_lower_bound.md

 The previous post concerned exact numerical calculations, culminating in an example of establishing a numerical lower bound for a simple mathematical formula, fully automatically.
 Although automation is **the** key to the success of formal verification, a numerical approach is not always good enough.
-In that example, We could get three significant digits quickly, four significant digits slowly and the exact lower bound never.
+In that example, we could get three significant digits quickly, four significant digits slowly and the exact lower bound never.
-As every calculus student knows, to locate a minimum or maximum, you take the derivative and solve for the point at which it vanishes.
+As every calculus student knows, to locate a minimum or maximum you take the derivative and solve for the point at which it vanishes.
 The desired property can then be shown using the main value theorem.
+Let's do it!

 ### A simple problem with surprising complications